The History of the Skirt

 Throughout the 19th century, both skirts and dresses saw more variation than in any other century.
-This was seem mostly in the western culture.
-The waistline of these garments started extremely high - just below the bus - and over time gravitated towards the actual waist.
+This was seen mostly in western culture.
+The waistline of these garments started extremely high - just below the bust - and over time gravitated towards the actual waist.
 The start of the 19th century featured very slimline skirts that were narrow.

 Modern Day Skirts

-Thanks to all of these advances, and further technological advances throughout the garment and printing industry, it is now possible to create your own custom made skirt.
+Thanks to all of these advances, and further technological advances throughout the garment and printing industry, it is now possible to create your own custom printed skirts for women.
 We use the most up-to-date printing techniques to print your photos and designs onto a variety of fabrics.
 These fabrics are then cut and sewn in-house by our highly skilled craftsmen and seamstresses, and your custom skirt is then created.
-Browse our selection of styles, and start creating your custom skirt today.
+Browse our selection of styles, and start creating your custom printed skirts for women today.